SoftUni-Internal/interactive-content/EN/06-Unit-Testing/03-Unit-Testing-Best-Practices.md

 We must use "**constants**" instead.

-Lets take this simple example:
+Let us take a look at this simple example:

 ``` java
 private static final int AMOUNT = 100;